opensearch-project/project-website/_posts/2024-08-27-How-does-the-rank-normalization-work-in-hybrid-search.md

 ---
 layout: post
-title:  "An overview of rank normalization in hybrid Search"
+title:  "An overview of rank normalization in hybrid search"
 authors:
  - ljeanniot
 date: 2024-09-19